-In this exploratory study, we saw several associations between cognitive and linguistic skills and SLI degree program outcomes, firstly in terms of selection for and continuation on the course, as well as in terms of later BSL and SLI task performance.
-We were able to examine the impact of the SLI degree program on cognitive and linguistic skills over time by first collecting a baseline measure and then testing at three further sessions.
-While some domains improved considerably, others had more limited gains and regressions, or no change at all.
-We first discuss some issues with data collection and attrition, and then move on to discuss each of our three research questions and their related analyses in turn.
+In this exploratory study, we saw several significant relationships between cognitive and linguistic skills and SLI degree program outcomes.
+Firstly, we found that 2D-MR skill and initial self-rated BSL proficiency were significant predictors of selection for the SLI degree, whereas visuospatial WM predicted continuation on the course.
+Next, we examined the impact of the SLI degree program on cognitive and linguistic skills over time, by first collecting baseline measures of these skills and repeating testing at three further sessions.
+We found improvements in multimodal WM by the end of the second year of the degree, in visuospatial WM by the end of the first year, and in auditory WM by the final testing session in third year.
+While multimodal and visuospatial WM did not remain at these improved levels at subsequent sessions, both 2D- and 3D-MR skills were improved by the first year of the degree and consistently remained at these higher levels throughout our longitudinal study.
+In terms of cognitive and linguistic predictors of later BSL and SLI task performance, there were several significant and marginally insignificant results of note, despite our small sample size.
+First-year BSL grades were significantly predicted by pre-degree English comprehension; second-year BSL grades were strongly correlated with second-year 3D-MR (marginally insignificant); and third-year BSL-SRT scores were significantly predicted by second-year visuospatial WM.
+Second-year visuospatial WM was also strongly correlated with scores on the English-to-BSL interpreting task; and pre-degree auditory WM was strongly correlated with second-year SLI grades (both marginally insignificant).
+In terms of the 3rd-year BSL-to-English interpreting task, 3D-MR was a significant or marginally insignificant predictor at three different testing sessions (pre-degree, second-year and third-year).
+We now turn to consider some issues with data collection and attrition, and then move on to a detailed discussion of each of our three research questions and their related analyses in turn.

 Issues with data collection and attrition

-The various effects of the COVID-19 pandemic had considerable impact on the present study, mostly in terms of student withdrawal from the degree program and the difficulty of re-testing students online at later sessions.
+The various effects of the COVID-19 pandemic had considerable impact on our exploratory study, mostly in terms of student withdrawals from the degree program and the difficulties of re-testing students online at later sessions, making it more of a preliminary investigation.
 In particular, the earliest cohort (HW1), for whom the practical placement year fell during the first year of the pandemic, was affected heavily by withdrawals.
-Only a minority remained in the SLI degree program by final year (just 3 of the original 12; 25%; 1 student joined the year group below).
+Only a minority remained in the SLI degree program by final year (just 3 of the original 12, i.e. 25%; 1 student joined the year group below).
 Some of those who withdrew continued on a BSL-only program while others switched to unrelated degree courses or left university altogether.
-Anecdotal evidence from program instructors and students themselves suggest that the main reason for the high withdrawal rate in this cohort was indeed the various impacts of the pandemic, which our statistical models have no way to account for.
-In particular, having to do remote interpreting placements seemed to be isolating and discouraging, and not the immersive experience it might have otherwise been.
+Anecdotal evidence from program instructors and students themselves suggest that the main reason for the high withdrawal rate in this cohort was indeed the various impacts of the pandemic, which our statistical models had no way to account for without further demographic auxiliary variables.
+In particular, having to do remote interpreting placements seemed to be isolating and discouraging for students, and not the immersive experience it might have otherwise been.
 As a result, it is likely that capable and otherwise potentially successful students (particularly in this cohort) ended up withdrawing from their SLI program.
 However, it should be noted that the majority of students in the other two cohorts remained on their programs.
 We believe our data still offer valuable insights about SLI aptitude given the range of assessments tested across multiple sessions, given the present lack of longitudinal work with baseline measures in the literature.